 To ensure the proper planning and management of a country’s international and local affairs, we need to divide the different sectors.
 It allows us to develop a greater understanding of each industry’s requirements and the skill sets they need.
 Imagine the chaos if we had no control over our different sectors!

 Although industries develop signs of progress to different levels, all of them remain key.
 We cannot develop a tertiary sector without a primary one.
 Each industry plays a different but important role to maintain our sustainability levels.

 When do we talk about a Primary Industry?

-We refer to a Primary Industry when we talk about the raw material or extraction industries.
-They mostly focus on agricultural, afforestation, mining or fishing.
-This industry aims to collect the earth’s resources for processing by the secondary sectors.
+We refer to a Primary Industry when we talk about raw materials or extraction industries.
+They mostly focus on agriculture, forestry, mining, or fishing.
+This industry aims to collect the Earth’s resources for processing by the secondary sectors.

 When do we talk about a Secondary Industry?

-We mostly refer to a Secondary Industry when we talk about our industrial areas, for example, motor vehicle plants or steel manufacturing factories.
+We mostly refer to a Secondary Industry when we talk about our industrial areas, for example, automotive plants or steel manufacturers.
 They play a key role to produce goods.
 These sectors also play a key function to support each country’s economy and form part of diverse trade deals.